254binaryninja/filmguide/README.md

 - Node.js 22.1.0 or higher
 - pnpm 9 or higher
-- TMDB API key
+- TMDB Access Token
 - Clerk account
-- Supabase account
+- Supabase account and a project instance

 ### Installation